 Spinal disk may be small, but they leave enough space for the nerves to pass through, while still provide “shock absorbing” function for the vertebrae.
 This is why disk herniation can really hurt anyone, as impingement of the nerves can be very painful.
-Arm pain is usually worse as the nerves are the first ones to be pinched.

 Symptoms of a Cervical Herniated Disc

 Cervical disk herniation can have variety of symptoms, particularly on the neck, shoulders, hands, and fingers.
-The pattern of the pain and neurological deficits are largely determined by the herniated disc location.

 For C4 to C5 (nerve root of C5) – Symptoms for this herniation level causes weakness and pain on the shoulders.
 It can also come with numbness or tingling sensation.